XsLangley/DCMA-CNNs/README.md

 * The code is based on the [DeepLearnToolBox](https://github.com/rasmusbergpalm/DeepLearnToolbox)

 ## Data
-* This code is a brief demo of DCMA-CNNs.
-I only include six samples (all sampled from the JAFFE dataset) to show how DCMA-CNNs works (training and evaluation).
 * Experiments (details refer to the paper) are conducted on two facial expression datasets: [CK+](http://www.pitt.edu/~emotion/ck-spread.htm) and [JAFFE](http://www.kasrl.org/jaffe.html).
 You can apply for or directly download these two dataset.
+* This code is just a demo of DCMA-CNNs.
+I only include six samples (all sampled from the JAFFE dataset) to show how DCMA-CNNs works (training and evaluation).